 - Feel free to purchase pre-made dolmas or you can make your own.

 - Many of the components of the platter, including the dolmas, hummus, tabbouleh and baba ganoush, can be prepared up to 2 days in advance.
 If you don’t want to make your own dips and salads, you can purchase them from the deli area of the grocery store.

 Check out the olive bar at your local grocery store.
 Choose an assortment of black and green olives in different sizes and shapes.

 The word “meze” refers to a taste or a snack, and is similar to the tapas served in Spain.
 A mezze platter contains a variety of foods that are often served as appetizers in the Mediterranean and Middle Eastern cuisines.

-Mediterranean Tapas Ideas
+Mediterranean Ideas And Variations

 - Fresh fruit such as orange wedges, halved figs, pomegranates or grapes.

 - Grilled veggies including artichokes, eggplant, zucchini, bell peppers or roasted red peppers.